-The natural freezing and thawing of our roads throughout winter heading into spring creates some gnarly potholes on our roads.
+The natural freezing and thawing of our roads throughout winter heading into spring creates potholes on our roads.
 Sometimes no matter how hard you try, these deep road blemishes are hard to avoid – it’s not like you can swerve to the side of the road into oncoming traffic just because you encounter a pothole!

 The most practical way of dealing with potholes is with prevention.
 Best practice is to slow down, keep a watchful eye on the road and pay attention to cars ahead of you that may be trying to avoid potholes altogether.
 Other than that, also try to:

 - Be especially careful when it rains.
 Not only are wet roads slick, they also cause potholes to fill with water, making them even harder to spot.

 - Ensure your tires are properly inflated.
 An under-inflated tire may not have enough resistance to withstand the impact of a pothole, increasing the chances of suffering a flat tire.

 - Avoid braking on the pothole itself.
 While you should always slow down as you approach a pothole, you shouldn’t brake while traveling over one.
 This will likely cause more damage than simply rolling through the pothole at a reasonable speed.

 If you spot a potentially dangerous pothole on a busy road, be sure to notify the appropriate city or township.

 Thankfully many – but not all – cities allow you to file a pothole claim if your vehicle suffers extensive damage from a pothole on a state or city roadway.
 The process varies by state and city, but these are the steps you should take to help make your case regardless of where you live.
 (Check in with the state or city where your vehicle was damaged for specific instructions on how to file a pothole claim.)